-3. Dun and Bradstreet Universal Numbering System (DUNS) Number and System for Award Management register with the System for Award Management (SAM) and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the agency under 2 CFR § 25.110(d)).
+3. Dun and Bradstreet Universal Numbering System (DUNS) Number and System for Award Management

+You must obtain a valid DUNS number, also known as the Unique Entity Identifier, for your organization/agency and provide that number in the application.
+You must also register with the System for Award Management (SAM) and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the agency under 2 CFR § 25.110(d)).